-Municipalization would not affect restructuring charge collections because the customers are required to pay the restructuring charges even if the T&D System assets are no longer owned by LIPA.
+Municipalization, or the transfer of the T&D system assets to a municipal owner, would not affect restructuring charge collections because the customers are required to pay the restructuring charges even if the T&D system assets are no longer owned by LIPA.
 Since 1998, no municipalizations have occurred.